-If the committee determines that the probationer has any weaknesses in the performance of those duties for which the probationer was hired, the committee shall identify the specific weaknesses and set forth a detailed plan for the probationer to overcome these weaknesses.
-Such a plan may include recommending additional courses to be taken by the probationer, consulting with others who would be in a position to assist the probationer in overcoming weaknesses, and performing any other steps the committee believes will aid the probationer to improve performance.
+The TRC shall provide constructive, detailed feedback to guide the candidate’s annual self-evaluation to ensure the candidate’s achievement of core faculty competencies as defined in Appendix O.

+In the event the candidate is not sufficiently performing the minimum duties of a full-time faculty member, the candidate shall be provided a detailed professional improvement plan by the TRC.
+The improvement plan will identify the specific areas needed for improvement to meet the minimum standards and expectations of full-time faculty work.

-Should a disagreement occur between the probationer and the Tenure Review Committee over any area of evaluation, the probationer may submit a written statement of disagreement to the committee chair and shall be entitled to a written response from the committee.
+Should a disagreement occur between the candidate and the TRC over any area of evaluation, the candidate may submit a written statement of disagreement to the TRC chair and shall be entitled to a written response from the TRC.
+If the disagreement remains unresolved, the communication will be forwarded to the Vice President for Instruction for resolution.

 Tenure Review Committee Documentation and Reporting

-All written evaluations and recommendations prepared by the Tenure Review Committee pursuant to this article shall include the committee’s findings and supportive data and analysis.
+All written evaluations and recommendations prepared by the TRC pursuant to this article shall include the TRC’s findings and supportive data and analysis.

-Within ten (10) working days after any observation of the probationer by a committee member, the observer shall submit a written report to the probationer and the committee.
-The report shall identify the probationer’s strengths and weaknesses and any areas needing improvement.
-The probationer and/or observer may request a meeting between probationer and observer to discuss his/her performance and the observation report. .
+Within ten (10) working days after any observation of the candidate by a TRC member and/or peer observers other than TRC members, the observer shall submit a written report to the candidate and the TRC.
+The report shall identify the candidate’s strengths and weaknesses and any areas needing improvement.
+The candidate and/or observer may request a meeting between candidate and observer to discuss their performance and the observation report.
+The observer shall obtain the candidate’s written acknowledgement of receipt of the written report and their written feedback, if any, to the report.

-After each quarter, a written report outlining the probationer’s strengths and weaknesses shall be submitted to the probationer and the Vice President for Instruction.
-This report should include recommended steps, if any, that must be taken by the probationer to improve his/her weaknesses.
-The review committee shall obtain the probationer’s written acknowledgement of receipt of the written report and attach his/her answer, if any, to the report.
+At the end of each quarter, a written report outlining the candidate’s strengths and weaknesses shall be submitted to the candidate and the Vice President for Instruction.
+This report should include recommended steps, if any, that must be taken by the candidate to address areas needing improvement.
+The TRC shall obtain the candidate’s written acknowledgement of receipt of the written report and attach their feedback, if any, to the report.

-During each probationary year, a written summative evaluation of each full-time probationer’s performance, including a recommendation whether to continue the tenure process, shall be submitted to the Vice President for Instruction.
-The review committee shall obtain the probationer’s written acknowledgment of receipt of the written evaluation report and attach his/her answer, if any, to the report.
+During each probationary year, a written summative evaluation of each full-time candidate’s performance, including a recommendation whether to continue the tenure process, shall be submitted to the Vice President for Instruction.
+The TRC shall obtain the candidate’s written acknowledgment of receipt of the written evaluation report and attach the candidates feedback, if any, to the report.

-Prior to and no later than one complete quarter, except summer quarter, before the expiration of the probationary faculty’s appointment, the Committee shall make a written recommendation to the appointing authority as to whether or not the probationer should be awarded tenure or an extension of the probationary period, per Article 9.10.
-The review committee shall obtain the probationer’s written acknowledgment of receipt of the written evaluation report and attach his or her answer, if any, to the report.
+Prior to and no later than one complete quarter, except summer quarter, before the expiration of the probationary faculty’s appointment, the TRC shall make a written recommendation to the appointing authority as to whether or not the candidate should be awarded tenure or an extension of the probationary period, per Article 10.10.
+The TRC shall obtain the candidate’s written acknowledgment of receipt of the written evaluation report and attach the candidate’s feedback, if any, to the report.

 Decision to Award or Withhold Tenure

-The final decision to award tenure shall rest with the Board of Trustees after it has given reasonable consideration to the recommendations of the Tenure Review Committee.
+The final decision to award tenure shall rest with the Board of Trustees after it has given reasonable consideration to the recommendations of the TRC.

-All written evaluations and recommendations prepared and submitted by a Tenure Review Committee pursuant to these rules shall include a committee’s findings and supportive data and analysis.
+All written evaluations and recommendations prepared and submitted by a TRC pursuant to these rules shall include the TRC’s findings and supportive data and analysis.